Paynopain-Dev/woocommerce/README.md

     http://localhost:8000/

 Once the WordPress installation is configured, login and from the Dashboard enable the WooCommerce plugin by going to `Plugins > WooCommerce > Activate`.
+Add activate mode to paylands woocommerce.
 Follow these instructions on each step:
 1. Fill in the required fields.
 2. Deselect Stripe and Paypal as payment options.
 3. Select "Free shipping" on both the main location and other zones.
 Disable the "Print shipping labels at home" option.